The graphics can be found at my GitHub page.

 I plan to (eventually) include a graphic for every hardware platform emulated by Retroarch cores.
 (I have over 90 systems on my list, plus some MAME Software Lists TBD.)

 Now and going forward there will also be night versions of the graphics.
-With the new features in the shader, the night layer is built-in, there will only be custom LED layer images in the HSM graphics repo for systems that need them.
-The RA night overlays are now in the RA overlay repo.
+With the new features in the shader, the night layer is built-in, there will only be custom LED layer images in my HSM graphics repo for systems that need them.
+The RA night overlays are now in my RA overlay repo.

 4K Vertical graphics have been introduced into the development process where they make sense.